collective/collective.developermanual/source/functionality/portlets.rst

   <portlet addview="collective.flowplayer.Player" remove="true" />

-Portlet na,es can be found in ``plone.app.portlets/configure.zcml``.
+Portlet names can be found in ``plone.app.portlets/configure.zcml``.

 More info: